NathanHinthorne/Neural-Network-from-Scratch/README.md

 ## NOTE
 This code is adapted from [The Independent Code](https://www.youtube.com/watch?v=pauPCy_s0Ok).
 While I followed the video closely, I took the time to pause and delve into the details and reasoning behind every formula.
 This often required hours of further research on the subject.
-I pondered what it all meant and got an intuitive feel for the math which was occuring behind the scenes in neural networks.
+I pondered what it all meant and got an intuitive feel for the math which was occurring behind the scenes in neural networks.

 <br />